South Acton railway station (England): Operations

-The South Acton station on the District line of the London Underground was located adjacent to South Acton station on the North London line on the north-west side of the tracks.
+The South Acton station on the District line of the London Underground was located adjacent to present South Acton station on the North London line on the north-west side of the tracks.

 Initially, the line had through passenger services to Hounslow Barracks (now Hounslow West).
 However, the line was relatively little used and in 1932 the line was reduced to a single track, operated by a one-car shuttle service between Acton Town and South Acton.

 In 1933 the railway became part of the London Passenger Transport Board, becoming a branch line of the District line.

 Just south of the station before the Bollo Lane level crossing was located a major creamery and milk bottling plant for Express Dairies, which was served by milk trains from both the Great Western Railway and the Southern Railway.

 In later years, the shuttle train was normally worked by a single car of London Underground G Stock, specially modified for one person operation and fitted with additional brakes.
 Given the (then highly unusual) driver-only operation, the branch line was equipped with a two wire emergency telephone system at window level, a feature normally found only in tunnels on the London Underground.